 I. INTRODUCTION 8 1.
-Purpose of the Analysis of soft skills for the integration of cultural identity into the labour market 8 2 2.
-Concept of the document 9 2 3.
+Purpose of the Analysis of Culture Identity of Soft Skills and Integration to Labour Market 8 2.
+Concept of the document 8 3.
 Working methods 9 4.
-Connections Between Adult Education Services Sector and Soft Skills for the integration of cultural into the labour market - 4 4.1.
+Connections Between Adult Education Services Sector and Soft Skills for the integration of cultural into the labour market 4.1.
 Non formal adult education programs today in LT, PL, NO, IRL 11 4.1.1.
-Non formal adult education programs today in LT 11 4.1.2.
+Non formal adult education programs today in LT 1 4.1.2.
 Non formal adult education programs today in PL 12 4.1.3.
-Non formal adult education programs today in NO. 12 4.1.4.
-Non-formal adult education programs today in IRL 15 4 4.2.
+Non formal adult education programs today in NO 12 4.1.4.
+Non-formal adult education programs today in IRL 15 4.2.
 The State Education Strategy for 2024-2030 15 4.2.1.
 The State Education Strategy for Lifelong Learning in Lithuania 15 4.2.2.
 The State Education Strategy for Lifelong Learning in Poland 16 4.2.3.
 The State Education Strategy for Lifelong Learning in Norway 16 4.2.4.
-The State Education Strategy for Lifelong Learning in Ireland 17 4 4.3.
+The State Education Strategy for Lifelong Learning in Ireland 17 4.3.
 Labour market problems and Soft Skills for integration 17 4.3.1.
 Labour market problems and Soft Skills for integration in LT: 17 4.3.2 Labour market problems and Soft Skills for integration in Poland 18 4.3.3 Labour market problems and Soft Skills for integration in Norway 19 4.3.4.
-Labour market problems and Soft Skills for integration in Ireland: 21 4 4.4.
+Labour market problems and Soft Skills for integration in Ireland: 22 4.4.
 Business creation and the one-stop shop principle 22 II.
 GEOGRAPHICAL DATA 26 1.
-Short description about partner's organizations activities and history 26 2 2.
+Short description about partner's organizations activities and history 26 2.
 Description of PARTNERS REGION'S CULTURAL SPECIFIC 29 3.
-BRIEF ECONOMICS DATA ANALYSIS (Grow; GDP; Unemployment rate; Personal income aver Minimum wage; Migration rate for 2023-2026 period) • Ш .
-EDUCATIONAL SERVICES FOR ADULTS IN LITHUANIA, POLAND, NORWAY, AND IF 33 RELAND 1.
+BRIEF ECONOMICS DATA ANALYSIS (Grow; GDP; Unemployment rate; Personal income average; Mi wage; Migration rate for 2023-2026 period) Ш EDUCATIONAL SERVICES FOR ADULTS IN LITHUANIA, POLAND, NORWAY, AND IRELAND 33 1.
 Partnership and networking of the organizations 33 2.
-SERVICES of other's organizations in network /Adult training centers; NGO of cultural, economic, other individual educational providers; Formal and Non-formal programs/ • 3.MOST POPULAR EDUCATIONAL SERVICES IN LABOUR MARKET IN LITHUANIA, POLA NORWAY AND IRELAND (Non-formal programs) 4.
+SERVICES of other's organizations in network /Adult training centers; NGO of cultural, economic, spother individual educational providers; Formal and Non-formal programs/ 3.MOST POPULAR EDUCATIONAL SERVICES IN LABOUR MARKET IN LITHUANIA, POLAND, NORWAY AN IRELAND (Non-formal programs) 4.
 DEFINITION.
-IMPORTANCE AND EXAMPLES OF SOFT SKILLS IV .
-SURVEY RESULTS 42
+IMPORTANCE AND EXAMPLES OF SOFT SKILLS 41 IV SURVEY RESULTS 43